ChaosGroup/vray_for_blender_addon/vray_for_blender_python_exporter/docs/meta_properties.md

 TEXTURE if the socket is connected, otherwise - COLOR
 </ul>

-#### PLUGIN_USE
+#### BRDF_USE
 <ul>
-Combines two plugin properties - a PLUGIN  and a BOOL, which should be presented to the user as a single one.
+Combines two plugin properties - a BRDF  and a BOOL, which should be presented to the user as a single one.

 **Properties**